Filtrations of the Chow group of zero-cycles on abelian varieties and behavior under isogeny: Results over -adic fields

-One can use this construction and \autoref{main1}, \autoref{main2} to obtain infinitely many new examples of surfaces satisfying \autoref{mainconj}.
-First, suppose that at most one of the elliptic curves has potentially good supersingular reduction.
-Then, the Jacobian $J$ of any such hyperelliptic curve $C$ will have $F^2(J)_{\nd}$ finite.

-Next, assume that the elliptic curves are defined over an algebraic number field $F$.
-Let $p$ be a prime which is coprime to $\deg\varphi$ and is such that $E_1,E_2$ have good ordinary reduction at $p$.
-Taking any other elliptic curve $E$ having good supersingular reduction at $p$ produces examples $C\times E$ for which $F^2(C\times E)_{\nd}$ is finite.

-We note that for an elliptic curve $E$ over a number field $F$ without potential complex multiplication the set of places of $F$ at which $E$ has good supersingular reduction is a set of places of density zero (cf.~\cite{Lang/Trotter1976}).
+One can use this construction and \autoref{main2} to obtain infinitely many new examples of surfaces satisfying \autoref{mainconj}.
+We consider products $C\times E$, where $E$ is any other elliptic curve.
+We can easily choose $E_1,E_2, E$ in such a way so that the reduction assumption of \autoref{main2} is satisfied.
+We note that for an elliptic curve $E$ over a number field $F$ without potential complex multiplication a result of Serre (cf.~\cite{Serre1981}) shows that the set of places of $F$ at which $E$ has good supersingular reduction is a set of places of density zero.
 In the case $F=\Q$ it is actually an infinite set (cf.~\cite{Elkies1987})), but it is not known if this is also the case for an arbitrary number field.
 On the other hand, if $E$ has potential CM, the set of supersingular primes is a set of density $1/2$.